yodaos-project/evolution/README.md

 # Yoda Evolution

-The Yoda Evolution is inspired by [Swift Evolution][] for maintaining proposals for changes and user-visible enhancements to the YodaRT.
+The Yoda Evolution is inspired by [Swift Evolution][] for maintaining proposals for changes and user-visible enhancements to the [YodaRT][].

 This repository tracks the ongoing evolution of YodaRT as the following:

-- Goals for upcoming YodaRT releases.
+- Goals for upcoming [YodaRT][] releases.
-- The tracking [proposals](./proposals.md) to change YodaRT.
+- The tracking [proposals](./proposals.md) to change [YodaRT][].
-- The [YodaRT evolution process](#process) that governs the evolution of YodaRT.
+- The [YodaRT evolution process](#process) that governs the evolution of Yoda.
 - [Commonly Rejected Changes](#commonly-rejected-changes), proposals that have been denied in the past.

-This document describes goals for YodaRT on a per-release basis, that includes minor and major releases.
+This document describes goals for [YodaRT][] on a per-release basis, that includes minor and major releases.
 YodaRT Evolution is to provide platform where all the developers and users of Yoda shall be involved with the community.
 We hope anybody no matter who you are is easy to contribute the Yoda in anyway that improved something.

 ### Process

 YodaRT is the voice user interface framework that based on Node.js and ShadowNode, it's powerful and friend to JavaScript community and middle-low-end devices like Alexa, Kamino, Google Home and etc., it's growing and evolving, guided by a community-driven process referred to as the Yoda Evolution Process.
-This document outlines the Yoda Evolution Process and how a feature is integrated into the framework from a rough idea that can improve the YodaRT.
+This document outlines the Yoda Evolution Process and how a feature is integrated into the framework from a rough idea that can improve the [YodaRT][].

 #### Scope